Video Upload Specification

 - File size - 1TB

-- Frame rate - Constant (Moxion does not support Variable Frame Rates at this time)
+- Frame rate - Constant (Flow Capture does not support Variable Frame Rates at this time)

 We don't recommend fast-start for H.264s as it's an older method that isn’t used in modern web players, but we will be able to process those files without issue if necessary.
-Moxion also does not support Variable Frame Rates.
+Flow Capture also does not support Variable Frame Rates.

 If you're uploading files in 4K SDR, there are some slight modifications to the above that you may want to take into consideration: